AeroIASL/linux-environment-setup/README.md

     * logout
     * go to upright corner on the screen and go to ***Peference*** (note: might be in Chinese ***She Zhi***), and add sougou pingyin

-Manually change input method on upright corner of the screen, and then you should be able use ***Shift*** key to switch between two mthods.
+Manually change "input method" on upright corner of the screen, and then you should be able use ***Shift*** key to switch between two mthods.
 Reference: http://www.linuxdiyf.com/linux/22075.html